 EPA publishes several reports every year to provide a comprehensive picture of the data that is reported to TRI by facilities all across the U.S. In addition, EPA publishes reporting guidance to assist the manufacturing community in accurately estimating chemical releases and reporting this information to EPA.
 Together, these documents provide an in-depth understanding of the scope of the information reported to TRI, how releases are calculated, which chemicals are released and in what volumes, trends and patterns of emissions over time, geographic distribution of releases by state, and much more.
-The reports on this CD-ROM, described in detail below, pertain to the 1994 TRI, the latest year for which TRI reports are available to the public.
+The reports on this CD-ROM, described in detail below, pertain to the 1995 TRI, the latest year for which TRI reports are available to the public.

-6.1.1 Toxic Chemical Release Inventory Reporting Form R and Instructions for 1994 (Revised 1994 Version)
+6.1.1 Toxic Chemical Release Inventory Reporting Form R and Instructions (Revised 1996 Version)

 This publication provides instructions for completing Form R, the official document submitted by reporting facilities and complied by EPA to create the national TRI data base.
 It describes, field by field, how to fill out the form.
-Sections of the book are numbered to corresponded with the sections of Form R for ease of use.
-Although later editions of the Reporting Instructions are available, the revised 1994 version provided on the CD-ROM corresponds to the latest year of data available to the public at the time the disc was released.
+Sections of the book are numbered to correspond with the sections of Form R for ease of use.
 It reflects changes that became effective for that reporting year as a result of new legislation, executive orders, and agency rule making activities.
 The Reporting Instructions are the most helpful source available for data users seeking a detailed understanding of the meaning of each of the data elements.
-(EPA document no. EPA 745-K-95-051, March 1995, 49 pp. + appendices.)
+(EPA document no. EPA 745-K-97-001, May 1997, 148 pp.)

-6.1.2 1994 Toxics Release Inventory Public Data Release Report
+6.1.2 1995 Toxics Release Inventory Public Data Release Report

-The TRI Public Data Release Report, so named because it is published each spring when the most up-to-date TRI information is made available to the public, is the most comprehensive source of information about TRI.
+The TRI Public Data Release Report, so named because it is published each spring when the most upto-date TRI information is made available to the public, is the most comprehensive source of information about TRI.
 It provides a national overview of TRI data by chemical, environmental medium (e.g., water, air, etc.), manufacturing sector, geographic location, and so on.
-Several analyses and rankings highlight information such as emissions of certain types of chemicals (like carcinogens, ozone depleters, etc.); pollution prevention activities; factors affecting changes in releases for 1994 as compared to earlier years; and how TRI data is useful, as well as limitations of the data.
+Several analyses and rankings highlight information such as emissions of certain types of chemicals (like carcinogens, ozone depleters, etc.); pollution prevention activities; factors affecting changes in releases for 1995 as compared to earlier years; and how TRI data is useful, as well as limitations of the data.
 A separate chapter addresses TRI reporting by Federal facilities, which became mandatory for the first time in 1994.
 The text is interspersed with a number of tables and maps to illustrate different cuts of the data.
-(EPA document no. EPA 745-R-95-002, June 1996. xii, 336 pp. + appendices.)
+(EPA document no. EPA 745-R-97-005, April 1997.)

-6.1.3 1994 Toxics Release Inventory Public Data Release Executive Summary
+6.1.3 1995 Toxics Release Inventory Public Data Release Executive Summary

-This report provides an overview of TRI and highlights some of the findings contained in the 1994 Public Data Release Report.
+The Executive Summary is included in the main body of the report referenced in Section 6.1.2.
+The Executive Summary provides an overview of TRI and highlights some of the findings contained in the 1995 Public Data Release Report.
 While not providing in-depth technical analyses, it covers the major aspects of TRI reporting through extensive use of illustrations, graphs, and tables.
-(EPA document no. EPA 745-S-96-001, June 1996, 30 pp.)

-6.1.4 1994 Toxics Release Inventory Public Data Release State Fact Sheets
+6.1.4 1995 Toxics Release Inventory Public Data Release State Fact Sheets

 This compilation of fact sheets provides a two-page "snapshot" of key TRI data for each state and territory, as well as names and telephone numbers of state and regional TRI program coordinators.
 It can be searched by state easily.
-(EPA document no. EPA 745-F-96-001, June 1996, 199 pp.)
+(EPA document no. EPA 745-F-97-001)